 They are kind.
 This is nice—–>It is nice that they are kind

 These are responses to something that is said.
 A general answer based on a theme is expected from the student

 I think you are right

-The student is give several words and they need to combine them into a sentence
+The student is given several words and they need to combine them into a sentence

 boy/playing/toy—–>The boy is playing with the toy